 In trials with children the risk of vomiting was increased when using oseltamivir, and the relative risk was of a similar magnitude as for the adults (RR 1.70; 95% CI 1.23-2.35) [14].
-Significant effects of similar magnitude were also seen in the two RCTs not included in the Jefferson et al. or Dobson et al. analysis [25,26].
-In another

-Cochrane review by Wang et al. published in 2012, vomiting was more commonly associated with oseltamivir

-(number needed to harm = 17; 95% CI 10-34) [28].
+Significant effects of similar magnitude were also seen in the two RCTs not included in the Jefferson et al. or Dobson et al. analysis [24, 25].
+In another Cochrane review by Wang et al. published in 2012, vomiting was more commonly associated with oseltamivir (number needed to harm = 17; 95% CI 10-34) [29].
 No similar effect was observed for zanamivir.

 Results for treatment efficacy from the Jefferson et al. and Dobson et al. meta-analyses are collated in Table 6.
-Neuraminidase inhibitors treatment does not show any efficacy in those with ILI due to pathogens other than influenza virus (non-influenza ILI) [14].
+Oseltamivir treatment does not show any efficacy in those with influenza-negative ILI, however zanamivir appears to decrease the time to first alleviation of symptoms in influenza-negative ILI cases [14].

-383 Alleviation of symptoms
+Alleviation of symptoms

-Jefferson et al. and Dobson et al. conclude that, for adults (ITT population), oseltamivir decreases the time to first alleviation of symptoms of influenza-like illness (ILI) by 16.8 hours (95% CI 8.4-25.1) and 17.8 hours (95% CI -27.1 to -9.3), respectively [14,17].
+Jefferson et al. and Dobson et al. conclude that, for adults (ITT population), oseltamivir decreases the time to first alleviation of symptoms of influenza-like illness (ILI) by 16.8 hours (95% CI 8.4-25.1) and 17.8 hours (95% CI - 27.1 to -9.3), respectively [14, 17].
 The time to alleviation of all symptoms among the influenza-infected (ITTI) sub-population was decreased by 25.2 hours (95% CI 16.0-36.2) in the Dobson et al. analysis.
 The effect of oseltamivir on symptom duration appears to be slightly attenuated among the elderly or patients with pre-existing chronic illnesses [17].